tovmeod/time-entry/setup_instructions.md

 3. OAuth errors
    - Verify all authorized origins and redirect URIs are properly configured
-   - Check that the credentials are correctly copied into the application
+   - Check that the client ID is correctly copied into the application
    - Ensure the Google Sheets API is enabled in your project
+   - Check that you're signed in with an authorized test user account

+4. Token Refresh Issues
+   - Clear browser cache and stored tokens
+   - Sign out and sign in again
+   - Check that your OAuth consent screen configuration is correct